BBVA/data-refinery/docs/source/thebasics.rst

 and elderly) the values 18 and 70 can be passed to the function.
 This will produce the following groups:

-1. From negative inifity to 18.
+1. From negative infinity to 18.
 2. From 18 to 70.
-3. From 70 to inifity.
+3. From 70 to infinity.

 .. code-block:: python